arnavp103/UTT/gitGuide.md

 # When you're done with your task, you can merge your branch with the main branch.
-git checkout main                                   # Switch to the main branch git pull                                            # Pull the latest changes from the remote main branch
+git checkout main                                   # Switch to the main branch git pull origin main                                # Pull the latest changes from the remote main branch git merge <featureName>                             # Merge your branch into the main branch git push origin main                                # Push the changes to the remote main branch
 ```